China insists on claiming entire Galwan Valley

 New Delhi, June 17: Following the violent skirmish in which 20 Indian soldiers were martyred, there were a series of discussions with China as well as within the top brass in India.

-Talks at the Line of Actual Control were the toughest.
-The violent skirmish which began on Monday night lasted well into Tuesday morning.
+Talks at the Line of Actual Control (LAC) were the toughest.
+The violent skirmish which began on Monday night lasted well to Tuesday morning.
 In the morning, several Indian soldiers were noticed on the south bank of Galwan.

 Indian troops crossed LAC and purposefully launched attacks: China